TeddyRandby/cgab/README.md

  - [ ] Unicode Support
  - [ ] Finalize c api and documentation
  - [ ] CI/CD for builds and releases
+ - [ ] More sophisticated require builtin
+ - [ ] Pretty Printing for objects